Korean War Legacy Project

 Treadway Bridge (graphic)

-Kenneth Warner describes the obstacles created by the dangerously cold temperatures and the engineering behind bridge drops, where floating box cars would descend with all the necessary items to construct a bridge where existing bridges had been destroyed.
+Kenneth Warner describes the obstacles created by the dangerously cold temperatures and the engineering behind bridge drops.
+Floating box cars were parachuted in with all the necessary items to construct a bridge where existing bridges had been destroyed.
 He credits such engineering as the reason why they were able to get out of that area.
-He recalls learning sometime after the war that the Chinese dead were used to fill the holes between the steel and the ground because the ground was so frozen they were unable to get sufficient dirt.
+He recalls learning sometime after the war that the Chinese dead were used to fill the holes between the steel and the ground because the ground was so rocky and frozen they were unable to source sufficient dirt.

 Tags: 1950 Battle of Chosin Reservoir, 11/27-12/13,Chinese,Cold winters,Front lines,Physical destruction